 To be a reference in the promotion and preservation of the cultural wealth of the indigenous peoples of Costa Rica, highlighting the authenticity and quality of the artistic creations of these communities

 We have an exhibit of our eight different indigenous communities.
 The visitor can find information about our culture, our way of life, our crafts and how we make them.

 It should be noted that this is not a history museum, it is not something academic.
 It is a direct meeting and an invitation.
 You will read what we - in our own words - we want you to know about us.
 The design was made in collaboration with the staff of the National Museum.
 There is a very precise map of Costa Rica that indicates our territories.
 You will find the information you need in case you want to visit us.
 It's a pleasure!

-Each object has a small label with the name of the artisan and the territory from which it comes.
+Sales are direct, from producer to consumer.
+Each object has a small label with the name of the artisan who made it, as well as the territory where it comes from.
 So, if you want to take, as a souvenir or gift, something beautiful, original, authentic and affordable, Chietón Morén is the place to be.

 of indigenous territories in the store

--Responding to the tradition of their culture
+Respond to the tradition of your culture

--They belong to indigenous artisans of their communities -They are not resale products
+Belong to indigenous artisans from their communities